phac-nml/locidex/README.md

 [FASTA](https://en.wikipedia.org/wiki/FASTA_format) format is a simple and widely used text-based format for representing biological sequences, such as DNA, RNA, or protein sequences.
 It is named after the FASTA software package, which first introduced this format.
 FASTA files typically have a .fasta or .fa extension.
 Locidex supports both nucleotide and protein sequences as input but it must consist of extracted CDS, ORFs, Genes which are to be hashed.
+You can provide the extracted gene sequences from a tool such as [prodigal](https://github.com/hyattpd/Prodigal), [prokka](https://github.com/tseemann/prokka), [bakta](https://github.com/oschwengers/bakta) and an appropriate translation table if the protein coding sequences.
-You can supply contigs but no extraction will occur and the entire sequence will be treated as a single query.
-You will need to provide the extracted gene sequences from a tool such as [prodigal](https://github.com/hyattpd/Prodigal), [prokka](https://github.com/tseemann/prokka), [bakta](https://github.com/oschwengers/bakta) and an appropriate translation table if the protein coding sequences.
-This format is used as input to locidex search.
+You can supply contigs but unless you specify --annotate (gene annotation using pyrodigal) no extraction will occur and the entire sequence will be treated as a single query.
+This format is can be used as input to locidex search.